The triceps brachii, which often referred to simply as the triceps is a three-headed muscle in the posterior compartment of the arm.

 Vitamin C (ascorbic acid) is a water soluble vitamin that is a coenzyme for the formation of the structure protein collagen, particularly creating cross-linking of collagen fibres which greatly increases its tensile strength.
 It also acts as an antioxidant.

-Vitamin D is used to describe a group of five fat-soluble secosteroid vitamins required for the homeostasis of serum calcium and phosphorus.
-Vitamin D is a prohormone that exists in two forms in humans (D2 and D3).
+Vitamin D (calciferol) is used to describe a group of five fat-soluble secosteroid vitamins required for the homeostasis of serum calcium and phosphorus.
+Vitamin D exists in two main forms (vitamers) in humans: ergocalciferol (vitamin D2) and cholecalciferol (vitamin D3).

 Volar intercalated segmental instability (VISI) is a type of instability involving the wrist.
 It is less often encountered than dorsal intercalated segmental instability (DISI).